-The port of Long Beach in California is the first seaport to adopt precision navigation.
+The port of Long Beach in California acted as a case study for the Precision Marine Navigation Program.
 This port was an ideal candidate for this project for several reasons.
-First, it's the largest port in the country and ninth busiest port in the world.
+First, it's one of the larger ports in the United States.
 Second, the port is exposed to the open ocean and is influenced by unique wave, swell, and water-level conditions that make navigation challenging.
 And third, ultra-large crude carriers entering Long Beach were vulnerable to potential groundings when waves arrived in long period swells.

-With the completion of the precision navigation project in 2017, navigation within the port was not only safer, but authorities were able to increase the draft for incoming ships from 65 feet to 66 feet, with a future goal of a 69-foot draft.
-Each additional foot of draft allows carriage of 40,000 additional barrels of crude oil, and 69-foot would eliminate the need for lightering.
+By engaging a third party software manufacturer, which integrated NOAA’s data, navigation within the port was not only safer, but authorities were able to increase the draft for incoming ships from 65 feet to their goal of 69 feet.
+Each additional foot of draft allows carriage of 40,000 additional barrels of crude oil, and the reduced need for lightering saves shippers an estimated $10 million per year.